michalantolik/michalantolik/README.md

 #### .NET Backend & Cloud Engineer

-Building cloud platforms with Azure, Terraform and GitHub Actions.
+Focused on cloud engineering, Infrastructure as Code and CI/CD automation using Azure, Terraform and GitHub Actions.

-Experienced software engineer with 13+ years of experience delivering enterprise .NET solutions, cloud platforms and automation systems.
+Experienced software engineer with 15 years of experience delivering enterprise .NET solutions, backend systems and automation platforms.

-My current focus is Infrastructure as Code, CI/CD automation, cloud architecture and modern platform engineering practices using Azure, Terraform and GitHub Actions.
+My current focus is expanding from backend development into cloud engineering, Infrastructure as Code, developer platforms and modern platform engineering practices.

-Experienced in backend development, software architecture, cloud engineering and developer platforms.
+Experienced in backend development, software architecture, cloud technologies and automation.
 Currently helping deliver enterprise solutions for a large Canadian bank.

 ### Current Focus